Two people found dead in Union Hall

 A short time later, a man called 911, also from Piney Point Road, stating that his wife had just shot herself.
 While deputies were en route, another 911 call was received from a motorist on Piney Point Road stating that they had located a man on the road who appeared to be dead, Patterson said.

 When deputies arrived in the area, two victims were found in separate locations.
 A deceased man was found along the road and a woman with life-threatening injuries was found inside her home a few hundred yards away, Patterson said.
-First responders attempted rescue efforts at the scene; however, the woman, who was identified as Elizabeth Schoppert, 65, died of an apparent self-inflicted gunshot wound.
+First responders attempted rescue efforts at the scene; however, the woman, 65, died of an apparent self-inflicted gunshot wound.
+The woman was identified but is not being named at this time.

 The man, also 65, was not identified at the family's request, Patterson said.